Frequently Asked Questions

 Please direct concerns about library material to your school's media specialist.

-CSD employees often say, "We shouldn't just be against racism - we should be anti-racist".
+CSD employees often say, "We can't just be against racism - we must be anti-racist".
 What does that statement mean?

 In other words, we've got to do the active work of being anti-racist.